 Marshall offers 10/100/1000 wired network service to all faculty, staff, and residence hall locations.

 MUNet is connected to the Internet through multiple providers with high speeds up to 3Gb.

 Marshall University is also connected to Internet2 via a 7Gb connection.

 Marshall offers WiFi connectivity throughout its campus for students, faculty, and staff.
 Temporary guest wireless accounts can also be set up for non-university individuals.

 A firewall acts as a security system, helping to prevent unauthorized access to computers or network resources.
 A firewall follows a set of rules to filter the information entering and exiting a network, or computer, allowing or denying access to each specific request.

 Firewalls ensure that your valuable information is protected by inspecting the information passing into and out of the network, filtering it based on a specific set of rules.
 These rules tell the firewall whether to permit or deny access to the network or computer, keeping out unauthorized users who may want to gain access to the information stored behind the firewall.

 If you are responsible for a computer on the Universities network that provides Internet services like a web server, FTP server, or file server to an off-campus computer, please let us know so we can configure the firewall to accommodate these services.

 To request a change, please contact the IT Service Desk and have the following information available about the static mapping request; the name of the system that needs an exception set, the IP address, and any specific ports you need open for this system.
 We would also ask that you remember to let us know when you no longer need this exception implemented so we can disable it accordingly.

-YES!
-If you are using the VPN service, you can access University systems from off-campus without the need for firewall exceptions.
+Yes!
+If you are using the virtual private network (VPN) service, you can access University systems from off-campus without the need for firewall exceptions.
 VPN is the preferred solution for remote access.
 For additional help, contact the IT Service Desk by phone at 304-696-3200 or by email at firstname.lastname@example.org